top of page

 Yours faithfully,

-Do Disability Related items have to be clearly stated in the care plan?
+Do Disability Related items have to be written down in the care plan?

 NO